kklein/pydata_ams/slides/slides.md

 ![bg left](../imgs/monet_sad_programmer.png)

-- We can expect roughly a tripleing of runtime due to not being able to train and reuse component models in isolation.
+- We can expect a ~threefold increase of runtime due to not being able to train and reuse component models in isolation.
 - This is even amplified when trying to use a particular component model for other MetaLearners, too.

 ---